SamsungInternet/blog/content/posts/2019-06-11--six-assumptions-which-could-break-your-website/index.md

 ### Sigh… so you’ve read this whole article and still want to specifically target the Samsung Galaxy Fold Folding Phone?

 Use this information for testing your site only, don’t build these dimensions into your CSS file as break points!
-Make sure it works at these sizes but don’t handle them as an edge case.
+Make sure it works at these sizes but don’t just handle them as an edge case.

 Here are the CSS pixel dimensions of the browser in each different mode: